isekream/CodeCompass/windsurfrules.md

 - Choose language-appropriate tools: ESLint/Prettier for JS/TS, Black/Flake8 for Python, gofmt for Go, etc.
 - Format entire files at once to maintain consistency throughout the codebase.
 - Address linting issues promptly; don't let warnings accumulate.

+### Webpack
+- Set `mode` explicitly to `'development'` or `'production'` to enable appropriate optimizations.
+- Configure output with proper filename patterns; use `[contenthash]` for production long-term caching.
+- Maintain separate configs for development and production; share common settings with `webpack-merge`.
+- Apply loaders only to necessary files; exclude `node_modules` to speed up builds.
+- Understand loader chaining order (right-to-left/bottom-to-top) for correct preprocessing.
+- Use essential plugins like `HtmlWebpackPlugin`, `MiniCssExtractPlugin`, and `DefinePlugin`.
+- Enable Webpack 5's persistent filesystem cache with `cache: { type: 'filesystem' }` for faster rebuilds.
+- Implement code splitting with dynamic `import()` or `optimization.splitChunks` for smaller chunks.
+- Leverage tree shaking by using ES modules and marking packages as side-effect-free when appropriate.
+- Use bundle analyzers to identify large dependencies and optimization opportunities.

+### Vite
+- Leverage Vite's native ES Module (ESM) approach for faster development experience.
+- Use TypeScript with `defineConfig` for type-safe configuration in `vite.config.ts`.
+- Implement conditional configurations based on command (`serve`/`build`) and mode (`development`/`production`).
+- Maintain HMR-friendly code and properly configure framework plugins for optimal hot-reloading.
+- Understand Vite's development server features: pre-bundling dependencies with esbuild and HTTP caching.
+- Remember that Vite uses Rollup for production builds with automatic code splitting and tree shaking.
+- Configure path aliases (`resolve.alias`) to simplify imports across your project.
+- Place static assets appropriately: `public/` for as-is serving or `src/assets/` for bundled resources.
+- Prefix environment variables with `VITE_` to expose them to client code via `import.meta.env`.
+- Keep plugin usage minimal and prefer official `@vitejs/` plugins for core functionalities.

 ## Interaction Guidelines